AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/integrate_fpa_sdk_okhttp.md

 1. Call the `getTransparentProxyPort` method to get the transparent proxy port.

     ```java
-    // Set the chain ID of the FPA service, such as 123
+    // Sets the chain ID of the FPA service, such as 123
     int chainId = 123;
-    // Set the origin site domain name or IP
+    // Sets the origin site domain name or IP
     String address = "<Your domain or IP>";
-    // Set the origin port via the port parameter, such as 30103
+    // Sets the origin port via the port parameter, such as 30103
     int port = 30103;
-    // Set whether to allow this acceleration channel to fall back to the local connection when the FPA proxy connection fails
+    // Sets whether to allow this acceleration channel to fall back to the local connection when the FPA proxy connection fails
     boolean enableFallback = true;
     FpaChainInfo chainInfo = new FpaChainInfo(chainId, address, port, enableFallback);
-    // Call getTransparentProxyPort to get the port of the transparent proxy
+    // Calls getTransparentProxyPort to get the port of the transparent proxy
     // In the production environment, Agora recommends that you add logic here to avoid FPA proxy when t_port <= 0
     int t_port = FpaProxyService.getInstance().getTransparentProxyPort(chainInfo);
     ```